 6. Deteriorated historic features will be repaired rather than replaced.
 Where the severity of deterioration requires replacement of a distinctive feature, the new feature will match the old in design, color, texture, and, where possible, materials.
 Replacement of missing features will be substantiated by documentary and physical evidence

-Staff Finding: As conditioned, the new feature will match the old in design, color, texture, and, where possible, materials.
+Staff Finding: Complies with Condition.
+As conditioned, the new features will match the old in design, color, texture, and, where possible, materials.